 Wolf (Sub-Zero Group) Refrigerators

-Wolf refrigerators follow Sub-Zero maintenance protocols as they share engineering and service networks:
+Wolf refrigerators follow maintenance protocols similar to Sub-Zero models as they share engineering principles and service requirements:

 - 6-month condenser cleaning cycle